18 Tips to Survive Ladyboys and Pattaya Crazy Nights

 If you don’t buy lady drinks, you will quickly find yourself being largely ignored by the bar staff and being called one of these.

 A simple game of aligning four coloured tokens in an upright board, used as a distraction to keep you in the bar once the conversation dries up.
 A game of skill, bar girls tend to be extremely good at it as they get hours of practise every evening.

-An enclosed bar where the star attraction is the stage of semi-naked dancing girls.
-The music is usually loud and the drinks prices (and bar fine prices) are often quite high, but the special shows can be extremely risqué.
+An enclosed bar where the main attraction is the stage of dancers.
+The music is usually loud and the drinks prices are often quite high.

 Literally translating as “northeast”, this is a large rural area of Thailand, consisting of 20 provinces near the border with Laos.
-An unusually large proportion of the girls working in Pattaya bars are from there.
+An unusually large proportion of Pattaya bar staff are from there.

 Katoey or Ladyboy

 A transvestite or, in some cases, transsexual.
 Particularly common around certain sois and near the tree on Walking Street.